 31. January 2022

-Honza Vavřín is our (professionally younger) designer.
+The second, professionally younger designer, is Honza Vavřín.
 Honza joined ellipse later, but his intense flying experience is evident in his work for ellipse.
 He usually immediately verifies how things work.
 Honza’s aviation experience from gliders to twin-engine aircraft also brings us ideas that would otherwise remain hidden.

 We enjoy how he can immediately apply his perfect knowledge of the Czech engineering school to the 20th century or how he describes the clever landing gear closing mechanism on the L40 with a twinkle in his eye.